-In line with legislation the Malta Communications Authority (MCA) sets Quality of Service (QoS) standards relating to the universal postal service provided by MaltaPost Plc (hereinafter referred to as MaltaPost), the sole designated Universal Service Provider (USP) in Malta.
-In setting such standards the MCA reserves the right to review them periodically in order to ensure that the universal postal service is adequately provided and reflects the reasonable needs of all postal users as well as the specific characteristics of the Maltese market.
+In line with the law the Malta Communications Authority (MCA) sets QoS standards relating to the universal postal service provided by MaltaPost as part of its Universal Service Obligations (USO).

+In setting such QoS standards the MCA reserves the right to review them periodically in order to ensure that the universal postal service is adequately provided and reflects the reasonable needs of all postal service users as well as the specific characteristics of the Maltese market.